mwbowers/mwbowers.github.io/reference/expo/qsys-expo-model/text-buff.md

 ---
 title: TextBuff class
-description: This is the Buffer for UTF8 files.
+description: "This is the Buffer for UTF8 files.
+It attempts to read the encoding preamble, which for  this encoding should be unicode point \uFEFF which is  encode"
-It attempts to read the encoding preamble, which for this encoding should be unicode point \uFEFF which is encoded as EF BB BF
+last_modified_at: 2024-06-26T20:27:13Z
 ---

 This is the Buffer for UTF8 files.